 Steve Sinnott international solidarity award

-Aims of award
+Aims of the award

-The Award seeks to foster and celebrate significant and exemplary contributions to international solidarity at branch/district/school level.
+The Award seeks to foster and celebrate significant and exemplary contributions to international solidarity at the branch/district/school level.
 The Award aims to:

 • develop effective Union/school leadership and a whole branch/district/school approach to international solidarity;